Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Carry Forward of Losses

-Here's something really useful if you can't fully set off your capital losses in the current year, you can carry them forward for up to 8 years.
-You can set them off against capital gains in any of those years.
+Here's a great tip - in case you cannot fully utilize your capital losses this year, you can carry them forward for 8 years.
+You can use them against capital gains in any of those years.

-However, to carry forward losses, you must file your income tax return by the due date (usually July 31st).
-If you miss this deadline, you lose the right to carry forward those losses.
+But to carry forward losses, it is mandatory to file your income tax return by the due date (generally July 31st).
+If you happen to miss this deadline, you will not be able to carry over these losses anymore.

 Special Scenarios